worl2997/Domain_based_OD_Framework/README.md

 - --model -> select which model do you want to custom training
 - --domain -> set the domain name for training, it used for get datasets of that domain
 - --classes -> number of classes for training
+- --vervose -> for check the mAP at evalutation step